czekem/excel_love/README.md

 * Planned desktop application (GUI), for a user-friendly interaction (will be added soon).

-* Create a graph using plot library (will be added soon).
+* Create a graph, using plot library (will be added soon).

 * Create a user interference (would be grateful for help here).